Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 190.  ### Question190
 When the Product Owner can see the Development Team work?

-- [ ] Just at the Sprint Review
+- [ ] Just at the Sprint Review.
-- [ ] Whenever the Development Team is ready
+- [ ] Whenever the Development Team is ready.
-- [x] Anytime the Product Owner asks
+- [x] Anytime the Product Owner asks.
-- [ ] When the Tech Lead allows the Development Team to show their work
+- [ ] When the Tech Lead allows the Development Team to show their work.

 _[⬆ Back to Top](#table-of-contents)_